Sensible Software

 Sensible Software was a British software company founded by Jon Hare and Chris Yates which was active from March 1986 to June 1999.
 It released seven number-one hit games and won numerous industry awards.

-The company used exaggeratedly small sprites as the player characters in many of their games, including Mega Lo Mania, Sensible Soccer, Cannon Fodder and Sensible Golf.
+The company used exaggeratedly small sprites as the player characters in many of its games, including Mega Lo Mania, Sensible Soccer, Cannon Fodder and Sensible Golf.

 History

 8-bit era

 Sensible Software was formed in Chelmsford, Essex in 1986 by two former school friends, Jon Hare and Chris Yates.
 They worked for nine months at LT Software in Basildon, and started Sensible Software in March 1986.

 Sensible initially released games for the ZX Spectrum and later the Commodore 64, clinching market praise with Parallax, Shoot'Em-Up Construction Kit and Wizball (later voted Game of the Decade by Zzap!64 magazine).
 At the time, the pair's output was well known among gamers for its high-quality and offbeat sense of humour.

 In 1988 Martin Galway joined the team, making it a three-way partnership.
 In mid-1988, it released Microprose Soccer, its first venture into association football games.

 By 1993 there were 6 staff members.